ethannkschneider/wORMhole/readme.md

 ## ORM

-The underlying tech behind wORMhole is its object-relational mapping, which allows entries in the database to be manipulated as Ruby objects.
+The underlying tech behind wORMhole is its object-relational mapping, allowing entries in the database to be manipulated as Ruby objects.

 Similar to Rails' ActiveRecord ORM, each database table in wORMhole is modeled as a Ruby class that inherits from `SQLObject`.
 Each instance of `SQLObject` represents a (potential) entry in the database.
 Using core concepts from meta-programming, the `SQLObject` class dynamically generates getter and setter methods for columns in the database: